suhanii2310/Lab-Reports-CSE15L/week7.md

 ## Step 9 Commit and push the resulting change to your Github account (you can pick any commit message!)

-- To commit and push the changes made we use the following commands.
+- To commit and push the changes made, we use the following commands.
 - `git add .`
 - `git commit -m "commit message"`
 - `git push`